-Counting the number of ensemble members in each tercile-based category is a simple nonparametric method of using a forecast ensemble to assign categorical probabilities.
-Parametric methods include estimating categorical probabilities from fitted distributions and from generalized linear regression models.
-Here we investigate the effect of sampling error due to finite ensemble size on the accuracy of counting and parametric methods, focusing on tercile-based categories.
+Counting the number of ensemble members in each tercile-based category is a simple method of using a forecast ensemble to assign categorical probabilities.
+Other parametric methods include estimating categorical probabilities from fitted distributions and from generalized linear models.
+Here we investigate the effect of sampling error due to finite ensemble size on the accuracy of counting and parametric methods.
 The methods are first compared in an idealized setting where analytical results show the dependence of sampling error on method, ensemble size, and level of predictability.
-We find that the analytical results provide a good description of the behavior of seasonal precipitation probabilities simulated by a general circulation model with parametric methods being generally more accurate than the counting method.
-We also show how the accuracy of the categorical probability estimates affects the rank probability skill score.
-In addition to determining the relative accuracies of the different methods, the analysis quantifies the relative importance of the ensemble mean and variance in determining tercile probabilities, with ensemble variance being shown to be a weak factor in determining seasonal precipitation probabilities.
+The analytical results also provide a good description of the behavior of seasonal precipitation probabilities simulated by a general circulation model.
+Parametric methods are found to be generally more accurate than the counting method.
+In addition to determining the relative accuracies of the different methods, the analysis quantifies the relative importance of the ensemble mean and variance in determining tercile probabilities with ensemble variance being a weak factor in determining seasonal precipitation probabilities.